 Rosemary Kisembo is the new Executive Director of the National Identification and Registration Authority in Uganda.
 She is a Software Engineer and seasoned IT Project Lead with multi-faceted skills in adopting relevant technologies for business transformation with the goal of productivity, improved service delivery and turnaround time with marked efficiency gains.
 Rosemary believes any problem has two sides: the problem and the solution.
 She has designed, aligned and executed ICT Policy and Strategy.
 She possesses 25 years’ experience in software development in Visual Studio .Net Platform and SQL Server back end and has provided management, leadership, oversight and direction for software development teams, system and user acceptance testing teams and business process re-engineering teams across the software development lifecycle in various assignments in tax information systems and business application space.
 She has participated in wide ranging process design, analysis, right fit technology acquisition for Enterprise and Project Management tools in Uganda National Roads Authority.

-Alick MVULA is Deputy Registrar General in the Department of National Registration Passports and Citizenship in the Ministry of Home Affairs, Zambia.
-He has over 28 years’ experience in Civil Service, 8 year of which he served in senior management as a Principal Registrar responsible for National Identity cards.
-Alick has also contributed to the development of the nation’s migration from a paper based national ID card system to the modern digital system which will soon be launched.
+Alick Mvula serves as Assistant Director of the Public Service Management Division in the Office of the President.
+Prior to this, he was Deputy Registrar General in the Department of National Registration, Passports and Citizenship in the Ministry of Home Affairs, Zambia.
+He has over 28 years’ experience in Civil Service, 8 years of which he served in senior management as a Principal Registrar responsible for National Identity cards.
+Mr. Mvula has also contributed to the development of the nation’s migration from a paper based national ID card system to the modern digital system which will soon be launched.
 Additionally, he has pursued courses in fraud detection for eID systems and integrity programs.
-Alick generally has a profound interest and dedication in ensuring a successful implementation of an eID system in Zambia.
+Mr. Mvula generally has a profound interest and dedication in ensuring a successful implementation of an eID system in Zambia.
 He holds a Masters in Public Administration, Degree in Public Administration and a Diploma in Management Studies.